platomav/BIOSUtilities/README.md

 ![]()

-## **Dell PFS/PKG Update Extractor**
+## **Dell PFS Update Extractor**

 ![]()

 #### **Description**

-Parses Dell PFS/PKG Update images and extracts their Firmware (e.g. SPI, BIOS/UEFI, EC, ME etc) and Utilities (e.g. Flasher etc) component sections.
-It supports all Dell PFS/PKG revisions and formats, including those which are originally LZMA compressed in ThinOS packages, ZLIB compressed or Intel BIOS Guard (PFAT) protected.
+Parses Dell PFS Update images and extracts their Firmware (e.g. SPI, BIOS/UEFI, EC, ME etc) and Utilities (e.g. Flasher etc) component sections.
+It supports all Dell PFS revisions and formats, including those which are originally LZMA compressed in ThinOS packages (PKG), ZLIB compressed or Intel BIOS Guard (PFAT) protected.
 The output comprises only final firmware components which are directly usable by end users.

 #### **Usage**

-You can either Drag & Drop or manually enter Dell PFS/PKG Update images(s).
+You can either Drag & Drop or manually enter Dell PFS Update images(s).
 Optional arguments:

 * -h or --help : show help message and exit
 * -v or --version : show utility name and version